openshift/cloud-credential-operator/README.md

 # Deploying in cluster

- 1. export IMG=quay.io/dgoodwin/cred-minter:latest
+ 1. export IMG=quay.io/dgoodwin/cloud-credential-operator:latest
    * You can upload to a personal repo if you wish to build images from source.
  1. make buildah-push
  1. make deploy

-Cred Minter should now be running in openshift-cred-minter.
+Cred Minter should now be running in openshift-cloud-credential-operator.

 # Future Work